Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 target.
 You may not Move while in Melee Range of an enemey—instead you must take a Disengage Action.

+### Dash

+A Dash cannot be made while in Melee Range of an Enemy.
+Spend 2 Impulse, and suffer -1 DV for a round to cross 2 Range Bands instead of 1.

+Dash Movements cannot be taken two Rounds in a row.

 <table>
 <tbody>
 <tr class="odd">